The Parametric Closure Problem: Bounded width

 \begin{theorem} If $P$ is a partial order of width~two, then $\polygon(P)$ has complexity $O(n\log n)$ and can be constructed from the covering relation of~$P$ in time $O(n\log^2 n)$. \end{theorem}

-\begin{proof} From the covering relation, we can determine a partition into two chains and trace out the boundaries of the orthogonal grid polygon describing the lower sets of~$P$, in linear time.
-We use a quadtree to partition the lower sets of $P$ into squares, each with a side length that is a power of two, such that each grid point within each square corresponds to one of the lower sets of~$P$.
+\begin{proof} From the covering relation, we can determine a partition into two chains and trace out the boundaries of the orthogonal grid polygon describing the downsets of~$P$, in linear time.
+We use a quadtree to partition the downsets of $P$ into squares, each with a side length that is a power of two, such that each grid point within each square corresponds to one of the downsets of~$P$.
 The squares of each size form two monotone chains within the grid, so the total perimeter of all of these squares is~$O(n\log n)$.

-For each of the power-of-two subintervals~$I$ of each of the two grid coordinates, we compute the convex hull of the lower sets of the corresponding chain whose grid points lie within~$I$, as the hull of the union of the two previously-constructed polygons for the two halves of~$I$.
+We also use the one-dimensional projection of the same quadtree, to partition each of the two grid coordinates recursively into subintervals whose sizes are powers of two.
+For each subinterval~$I$, we compute the convex hull of the downsets of the corresponding chain whose grid points lie within~$I$, as the hull of the union of the two previously-constructed polygons for the two halves of~$I$.
 This computation takes time $O(n\log n)$ overall.
-After this step, each quadtree square's polygon can be constructed as the Minkowski sum of the polygons for its two defining intervals, in time proportional to the side of the square.
-Therefore, the total time to compute the polygons for all of the quadtree squares is $O(n\log n)$.

-It remains to form the convex hull of the union of these polygons.
-As the convex hull of $O(n\log n)$ points, this takes time $O(n\log^2 n)$. \end{proof}
+We also compute a sequence of vectors, the sums of weights of each prefix of the coordinates, in time $O(n)$.

+We then compute the polygon for each of the squares of the partition of the downsets of $P$.
+By \autoref{obs:w2-partial}, each such polygon can be constructed by translating the polygon for the grid coordinates within the square (the set $B$ of the observation) by a translation vector determined from all the smaller grid coordinates (the set $A$ of the observation).
+By \autoref{obs:w2-full}, the polygon for the set $B$ can be computed in time proportional to the perimeter of the square, as the Minkowski sum of the polygons for its two defining subintervals.
+The translation vector for the set $A$ can be found as the sum of two vectors computed for the two corresponding prefixes of the two grid coordinates.

+The overall solution we seek, $\polygon(P)$, can be computed by applying the $\Cup$ operation to combine the polygons computed for each square of the partition.
+As the total perimeter of these squares is $O(n\log n)$, and each generates a polygon of complexity proportional to its perimeter in time proportional to its perimeter, the total time to compute all of these polygons is $O(n\log n)$, and their total complexity is $O(n\log n)$.
+As the convex hull of $O(n\log n)$ points, the time to perform the final $\Cup$ operation to combine these polygons and compute $\polygon(P)$ is $O(n\log^2 n)$. \end{proof}

 For higher widths~$w$, the same idea works (using an octree in three dimensions, etc).
 The total complexity of $\polygon(P)$ is proportional to the sum of side lengths of octree squares, $O(n^{w-1})$, and the construction time is within a logarithmic factor of this bound.